 Stellarium's behaviour can be modified by providing parameters to the program when it is run, via the command line.
 See table 5.2 for a full list.

 5.3.1 Examples

-To start Stellarium using the configuration file, configuration_one.ini situated in the user directory:
+• To start Stellarium using the configuration file, configuration_one.ini situated in the user directory (use either of these):

 '''

 stellarium --config-file=configuration_one.ini

-stellarium -c configuration_one.ini
+stellarium -c configuration one.ini

 '''